hackforla/tdm-calculator/doc/deployment.md

 #### Notes

 Different docker containers do not, by default share any disk space and are completely isolated.

+## Docker Volumes

+Git Bash on Windows

+MSYS_NO_PATHCONV=1 docker run -p 8080:3000 -v \$(pwd):/var/www -w /var/www node npm start

+There should be a way to use escape characters for the volume and workdir related strings, but I haven't figured it out.

 ## Docker custom images